 The MSPE letter substituted the need for a Dean’s letter.
 This letter is more structured and provides a detailed overview of the performance of a medical student when compared to the old Dean’s letter.
 It is the final puzzle in a resident’s application process.

 The entire process of the MSPE letter is quite simple.
 An MSPE letter is prepared in the third year of medical school.
 The students will meet with the allocated Dean to review the residency application process.
 The Dean will prepare the MSPE letter on the student’s behalf.
-The maximum length of an MSPE letter is 7 pages with single spaces.
+The maximum length of an MSPE letter is seven pages with single spaces.

 Students can review their MSPE letter before publishing.